crysalead/chaos-orm/docs/connections.md

 ## Connections

-Connections comes from a datasource library.
-It need to be configured at a bootstrap level and will be used by the `Schema` instances to communicate with the datasource.
+Connections needs to be configured first at a bootstrap level.

 Let's create a PostgreSql connection: